H2-Mapping: Real-time Dense Mapping Using Hierarchical Hybrid Representation: H -Mapping

 \subsection{Coverage-maximizing Keyframe Selection}

-For a new input RGB-D frame, we insert this frame as a new keyframe if the ratio $N_{o}/(N_{c}+N_{l})$ is smaller than a threshold, where $N_{c}$ is the number of currently observed voxels, $N_{l}$ is the number of voxels observed at the last inserted keyframe, and $N_{o}$ is the number their mutual voxels.
+For a new input RGB-D frame, we insert this frame as a new keyframe if the ratio $(N_{c} \cap N_{l})/(N_{c} \cup N_{l})$ is smaller than a threshold, where $N_{c}$ is the number of currently observed voxels, $N_{l}$ is the number of voxels observed at the last inserted keyframe.
 Our keyframe insertion strategy ensures that the frames in the keyframe set have relatively little overlap.

 To select the optimized keyframes from the keyframe set, we employ a coverage-maximizing keyframe selection strategy, as illustrated in Fig. \ref{fig:pipeline}.
 At the initial time step $t_0$, all voxels are labeled as unobserved.
 We begin by selecting $K$ keyframes that cover the largest number of voxels from the entire keyframe set.
 We mark these covered voxels as observed, and then optimize these selected keyframes and the current frame jointly.
 In the next time step $t_1$, we use the same coverage-maximizing strategy but only for voxels that are still labeled as unobserved.
 If all voxels have been labeled as observed, we reset the voxels that were previously marked as observed to unobserved and repeat the above process.
 By using this strategy iteratively, all the scene areas can be covered.
-As shown in Fig. \ref{fig:coverage_max_keyframe}(a), most of the voxels are covered in the first time step.
+As shown in Fig. \ref{fig:coverage_max_keyframe}(a), most of the voxels are covered in $t_0$.
 In Fig. \ref{fig:coverage_max_keyframe}(b) and (c), the strategy continues to cover other remaining parts of the scene, ensuring the reconstruction quality of the edge regions.
 In Sec.\ref{eva:keyframe}, we further evaluate this strategy.